 Fetal alcohol spectrum disorders (FASDs), characterised by impaired cognitive abilities, are a group of conditions that can occur in a person whose mother has consumed alcohol during pregnancy.
-Surveys from the United States have found that about 10% of pregnant women have consumed alcohol in the last month, and 20% to 30% at some point during the pregnancy.
-Although there is clear evidence that children exposed to alcohol prenatally are at risk of developing an FASD, some studies argued that the risk of problems depend on the amount consumed, the frequency of consumption or when during pregnancy the alcohol is consumed.
-Our study involving experimental data collected from teenage subjects, combined with mathematical modelling, shows that there is no safe amount or safe stages during pregnancy for alcohol consumption.
-We employ a new time-varying connectivity approach to estimate the fast changing information flow among the brain sources using magnetoencephalogram data of somatosensory evoked response experiments from nineteen teenage subjects with prenatal alcohol exposure and twenty-one healthy control teenage subjects.
+Surveys from the United States have found that about 10% of pregnant women have consumed alcohol in the last month and 20% to 30% at some point during the course of the pregnancy.

+Although there is clear evidence that children exposed to alcohol prenatally are at risk of developing an FASD, some studies have argued that the risk of problems depends on the amount consumed, the frequency of consumption, or when during pregnancy the alcohol was consumed.
+Our study involving experimental data collected from teenage subjects, combined with mathematical modeling, shows that there is no safe amount or safe stages during pregnancy for alcohol consumption.
+We employ a new time-varying connectivity approach to estimate the fast changing information flow among the brain sources using magnetoencephalogram data of somatosensory evoked response experiments from 19 teenage subjects with prenatal alcohol exposure (PAE) and 21 healthy control (HC) teenage subjects.
 We demonstrate that the inter-hemispheric connectivity is deficient for subjects with prenatal alcohol exposure.
-A lack of inter-hemispheric connectivity is known to facilitate autism, stroke, schizophrenia, as well as dementia, disrupts the cognitive performance and may lead to neurobehavioural deficits.
-We show that the disruption in inter-hemispheric connectivity observed in this study is correlated with cognitive deficits associated with FASD, suggesting a potential new biomarker for FASD.
+A lack of the inter-hemispheric connectivity is known to facilitate autism, stroke, schizophrenia, as well as dementia, disrupts the cognitive performance, and may lead to neurobehavioral deficits.
+We show that the disruption in the inter-hemispheric connectivity observed in this study is correlated with cognitive deficits associated with FASD, suggesting a potential new biomarker for FASD.
 Based on our findings, we support the recommendation of no safe amount of alcohol during pregnancy.